dillwang/cse15l-lab-reports/lab1.md

 ![Image](Gitbash1.png)

 2. Remotely Connecting.
-Go on [Link](https://sdacs.ucsd.edu/~icc/index.php), and submit query through account lookup.
+Go on [Your Account](https://sdacs.ucsd.edu/~icc/index.php), and submit query through account lookup.
 Under additional account, write down the account name and click it to reset the password following the instructions.
 Then, in VScode, open a command prompt with Git bash.
 Type in "ssh cs15lwi23zz@ieng6.ucsd.edu", and replace the "zz" with the letter for your account.Type in your password afterward.